ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/04-growth-rates.md

 plt2.set_title('Zoomed in')
 ```

-Illustration of growth rates for different algorithms.
+Illustration of growth rates for different time functions.
-The right view shows in detail the lower-left portion of the top view.
+The right view shows the lower-left portion of the left view.
 The horizontal axis represents input size.
-The vertical axis can represent time, space, or any other measure of cost.
+The vertical axis can represent time, space, or any other measure of computational cost.
 :::

 As you can see from the figure, the difference between a linear algorithm